 A jet-set lifestyle doesn’t have to be all private planes and decadent digs.
 In our Jet-Set Bohemian series, we blend the best of high and low for just the right balance … enticing everyone from backpackers to luxury boutique hotel lovers to come along for the ride.

-As one hand helped me up the teetering staircase on to the train, the other was delicately balancing a narrow flute fizzing with bubbles.
+helped me up the teetering staircase on to the train, the other was delicately balancing a narrow flute fizzing with bubbles.
 One of my favorite ways to be greeted is with a glass of Champagne, but when that Champagne is part of an African-inspired aperitif on board a 1930s-era Edwardian train in South Africa, even better.

 A fashionable group in sequin-lined cocktail dresses and sports coats cozied up on plush leather chairs and along the balconies, watching dusk settle in as we departed from the Durban train station and into the surrounding countryside.
 Waiters in tails made the rounds, offering glasses of local sparkling wine and classic cocktails, adding an Old World air to the experience.

 Before dinner was announced, I sidled from the bar and down the winding hallway, eager to explore the dark wood-paneled sleeper coaches with their Victorian claw foot tubs and Mad Men-esque mini bars.
 Forget TV and Wi-Fi.
 Although the cars here have been restored, they haven’t lost any of their 20th century charm, looking the same way now as they did when they were built back in the 1930s.

 Just as with fashion, vintage is all the rage with travel as steamer trains make a comeback offering everything from lengthy white tablecloth dinners to week-long journeys across continents like Europe and Africa, with sleeping arrangements just as stylish as you’d find in five-star hotels.